IBM/rpg-genai-data/docs/pages/task/sample_module.md

+# Sample Module and Explanations

 For example the `getactinf.rpgle` contains the code to be explained.

 ```rpgle
 **free